CraneStation/wasmtime-wasi/README.md

-Wasmtime is complete enough to pass the WebAssembly spec testsuite, and supports a new experimental system API called [Capability Oriented WebAssembly Syscalls], or COWS.
+Wasmtime is complete enough to pass the WebAssembly spec testsuite, and supports a new experimental system API called [Capability Oriented WebAssembly Syscalls], or WASI.

-COWS is derived from and very similar to [CloudABI], and benefits greatly from CloudABI's clean and thoughtful capability-based design.
-COWS differs from CloudABI by aiming to usable in more than just cloud environments, and in making adaptations to better fit WebAssembly's unique needs.
+WASI is derived from and very similar to [CloudABI], and benefits greatly from CloudABI's clean and thoughtful capability-based design.
+WASI differs from CloudABI by aiming to usable in more than just cloud environments, and in making adaptations to better fit WebAssembly's unique needs.

-COWS is a natural complement for WebAssembly, since WebAssembly provides sandboxing for code but doesn't have any builtin I/O, and COWS provides sandboxed I/O.
+WASI is a natural complement for WebAssembly, since WebAssembly provides sandboxing for code but doesn't have any builtin I/O, and WASI provides sandboxed I/O.

 We're currently working to create Rust C, C++, and other toolchains configured to use this new API.

 [CloudABI]: https://cloudabi.org/
-[Capability Oriented WebAssembly Syscalls]: COWS.md
+[Capability Oriented WebAssembly Syscalls]: WASI.md

 Additional goals for Wasmtime include:
- - Support a variety of host APIs (not just COWS), with fast calling sequences, and develop proposals for system calls in the WebAssembly [Reference Sysroot](https://github.com/WebAssembly/reference-sysroot).
+ - Support a variety of host APIs (not just WASI), with fast calling sequences, and develop proposals for system calls in the WebAssembly [Reference Sysroot](https://github.com/WebAssembly/reference-sysroot).
  - Implement the [proposed WebAssembly C API].